Tax Clinic Identity Theft Procedures

 Tax Clinic Return Preparer Fraud Procedures

-The defense of Return Preparer Fraud (“RPF”) is related to identity theft since the taxpayer is claiming the filed return is null because it was not the document authorized by the taxpayer.
-However, RPF only applies to a sub-set of identity theft scenarios.
-The IRS defines RPF as occurring when “the tax return preparer completes a return for a taxpayer and without the taxpayer’s knowledge makes changes to the return, which results in an improper refund to the preparer or a third party.”
+The defense that a taxpayer can raise of Return Preparer Misconduct (“RPM”) is related to identity theft because the taxpayer is claiming the filed return is null based on the fact that it was not the document that the taxpayer authorized.
+However, RPM only applies to a sub-set of identity theft scenarios.
+The IRS defines RPM as occurring when “the tax return preparer completes a return for a taxpayer and without the taxpayer’s knowledge makes changes to the return, which results in an improper refund to the preparer or a third party.”
 (IRS IGM Return Preparer Fraud or Misconduct, June 5, 2012).
-RPF does not include incorrect advice from the return preparer (e.g., the deductibility of apartment rent).
+If the taxpayer, rather than the preparer or a third party, received an improper refund as a result of RPM, there is a mechanism in place under the RPM guidance to adjust the taxpayer’s account to reflect the appropriate refund.
+An RPM defense cannot be raised if the improper refund was the result of merely incorrect advice from the return preparer (e.g., a return preparer erroneously believed that personal apartment rent is a deductible expense)

-In response to the growing number of RPF claims, the IRS has created a special reporting process.
-If the Clinic is contacted before issuance of the statutory notice of deficiency (90-day letter), the notebook will be directed to Examination Division.
-If the Clinic is contacted while a 90-day letter is pending, a petition to the United States Tax Court should be filed and then the notebook should be submitted to the Appeals Officer or Chief Counsel Attorney.
-If the Clinic is contacted after the tax is assessed, the notebook is sent to:
+In response to the growing number of RPM claims, the IRS has created a special reporting process.
+If the Clinic is contacted before issuance of the statutory notice of deficiency (90-day letter), the brief, with accompanying exhibits, should be directed to Examination Division.
+If the Clinic is contacted while a 90-day letter is pending, a petition to the United States Tax Court should be filed and then the documents should be submitted to the Appeals Officer or Chief Counsel Attorney.
+If the Clinic is contacted after the tax is assessed, the documents should be sent to:

 Internal Revenue Service